Contact us at email@example.com if you need assistance accessing any of the information on this page.

 Families can still attend sessions at:

-Once you arrive at the venue, you will be asked to do the following:
+Once you arrive at the venue, you will be asked to wait in your car until your appointment time.

 Please do not attend an immunisation session if you or your child: